 7.1.1.1.
 An FTIR employs the broad waveband infrared spectroscopy principle.
 It allows simultaneous measurement of exhaust components whose standardized spectra are available in the instrument.
 The absorption spectrum (intensity/wavelength) is calculated from the measured interferogram (intensity/time) by means of the Fourier transform method.

 7.1.1.2.
-The internal analyser sample stream up to the measurement cell and the cell itself shall be heated..
+The internal analyser sample stream up to the measurement cell and the cell itself shall be heated.

 7.1.1.3.
+Extractive sampling

+The sample path upstream of the analyser (sampling line, prefilter(s), pumps and valves) shall be made of stainless steel or PTFE, and shall be heated to set points between 383 K (110 °C) and 463 K (190 °C) in order to minimise NH3 losses and sampling artefacts.
+In addition, the sampling line shall be as short as possible.
+At the manufacturer's request, temperatures between 383 K (110 °C) and 406 K (133 °C) may be chosen.

+7.1.1.4.
 Measurement cross interference